Why maintain your motorcycle?

 A slacking chain can reduce the power decrease the power being transferred by the engine to the tyres.
 In some cases, the chain may even come out of the sprocket and cause a fatality to happen.

 On the other hand, if the chain is too tight, it will wear off faster and make the sprockets wear out too.
 The optimum slack is mentioned in the owner’s manual.
-Maintaining of the chain is important for a better ride quality.
+Maintaining the chain is important for better ride quality and fewer vibrations.

 Benefits: Increased chain and sprocket life and better ride quality.